Running a small business is both exciting and challenging. And one of the biggest obstacles business owners face is preventing business losses

 For better cash flow in your business, you should:

-• Use cash flow forecasting tools like Float or Fathom to predict future financial trends.
+- Use cash flow forecasting tools like Float or Fathom to predict future financial trends; new technology provides real-time visibility and improves cash flow management.

 Another approach is to negotiate better payment terms with suppliers and vendors.
 If you can extend your payment terms while ensuring customers pay on time, you create a buffer that helps maintain positive cash flow.